 Mental health at work

-At any moment, over 15% of people in the UK and Ireland are suffering in work with symptoms of a mental health condition.
-That’s one in six of your people struggling—right now—to get through their workday.
+70% of adults in Northern Ireland have experienced a mental health problem in the last twelve months.
+That’s many of your people struggling—right now—to get through their workday.
 Perhaps silently.

 The most successful employers in the public, private and non-profit sectors introduce a positive culture around mental health at work.
 Not only does it help their people, it also improves their organisation’s performance.
 Here’s how.

 Why mental health is important to your business